msolorio/aws_solutions_architect_exam_notes/notes/15-Security-in-the-cloud/intro.md

 - For example
   - Allow an on-premise directory to be used to authenticate, and authorize users for AWS services

+#### Steps
+- 1). client makes request to identity provider - attempts to athenticate
+- 2). identity provider checks user credentials in identity store
+- 3). if authentication successful, identity provider sends a SAML assertion to client
+- 4). client sends SAML assertion in request to STS service in AWS
+- 5).
+STS sends back temporary credentials
+- 6).
+Client uses temporary credentials to access the S3 bucket

 [See Slide for explaination]